Why High Heels Make Women More Attractive

 Gait is studied using point-light displays representing the body as a series of markers placed on key landmarks on limbs.
 In these experiments, the perceiver is presented with a pattern of dots on a screen.
 Because all they are seeing are dots moving, any impact on preferences or attractiveness has to be something to do with movement patterns, and not static physical appearance.

 Perceivers are remarkably good at making sense of the patterns of movement of point-light display dots, and are able to distinguish between male and female gait.
-Just looking at moving dots representing movement of the whole body, it's possible reliably to allocate the walker as male or female.
+Just looking at moving dots representing movement of the whole body, it's possible reliably to label the walker as male or female.

 In their recent study, entitled "High heels as supernormal stimuli: How wearing high heels affects judgements of female attractiveness", the psychologists compared ratings of women walking in ﬂat shoes, with the same women walking in high heels, in order to establish whether or not walking in high heels enhances the attractiveness of gait.